simonmichael/hledger/hledger/hledger.m4.md

 ### Two space delimiter

-Note the **two or more spaces** delimiter that's sometimes required after account names. <!-- (Two or more tabs will also work.) -->
-hledger's account names, inherited from Ledger, are very permissive;
+Note the **two or more spaces** delimiter that's sometimes required after account names. hledger's account names, inherited from Ledger, are very permissive;
 they may contain pretty much any kind of text, including single spaces and semicolons.
 Because of this, they must be terminated by **two or more spaces** if there is anything following them on the same line.
+(For Ledger compatibility, we also accept one or more tab characters.
+But in output, we always print spaces.)

 For example, if an amount, balance assignment, or same-line comment follows an account name, they must be preceded by two or more spaces, else they would be considered part of the account name: